 What is arancini?

-Arancini are Italian fried rice balls.
-More accurately they’re risotto, rolled into balls, coated in bread crumbs and fried until golden brown.
-Often stuffed with ragu or even just cheese, these ones have chunks of chorizo throughout them for a little Spanish influence.
+Arancini are fried Italian rice balls.
+More specifically they’re a rice mixture, a little like risotto, rolled into balls, coated in bread crumbs and fried until golden brown.
+Often stuffed with ragu or even just cheese, these ones have chunks of chorizo throughout them for a little Spanish vibe.

-While you could eat them cold, they’re typically eaten hot so the filling is hot and gooey and the rice is nice and a softer texture.
+While you could eat them cold, they’re typically eaten hot so the filling is hot and gooey and the rice is a nicer, softer texture.

 Ingredients in chorizo arancini